 \subsection{Zero-shot Video Object Segmentation}

-Different from one-shot video object segmentation (OVOS) which is given one or more annotated frames (the first frame in general), ZVOS aims to automatically detect the target object without any human definition.
-Many CNNs-based methods~\cite{PDB, MotAdapt, EPO, AGS, COSNet, AGNN} are proposed to utilize the inter-frame relationship to capture rich context and enable a more complete understanding of video content.
+Different from one-shot video object segmentation (OVOS) which is given one or more annotated frames (the first frame in general), zero-shot video object segmentation (ZVOS) aims to automatically detect the target object without any human definition.
+Many CNN-based methods~\cite{PDB, MotAdapt, EPO, AGS, COSNet, AGNN} are proposed to utilize the inter-frame relationship to capture rich context and enable more complete understanding of video content.
 For instance, the recurrent neural network is used to capture temporal information in~\cite{PDB,AGS}.
 Lu~\textit{et al.}~\cite{COSNet} take a pair of frames as input and learn their correlations by using the co-attention mechanism.
 Wang~\textit{et al.}~\cite{AGNN} propose an attended graph neural network and perform recursive message passing to mine the underlying high-order correlations.